alex-savin/esp32-p4-c6-hdmi-cec-ir/Improvements.md

 at the pin in layout) and add a 10 µF bulk capacitor local to the P4.
 Espressif's ESP32-P4 hardware design guidelines give the reference arrangement.

-### 2.5 HPD is asserted below the HDMI minimum — **[confirmed]**
+### 2.5 HPD — redesigned in rev 2026-08-15; levels now safe, intent needs confirming — **[confirmed, decision]**

+**As of rev 2026-08-12** the board *asserted* HPD from `HDMI-5V` through an `R16` 10 kΩ / `R17` 6.8 kΩ divider — at 2.02 V, below the 2.4 V a source must
+see, and marginal for the GPIO sharing the node.

+**Status 2026-08-15: that circuit is gone, replaced by a sensing divider.**
+`HDMI-HPD` → `R60` 5.1 kΩ → tap `HDMI-HPD-ESP` (GPIO25, package pin 53) →
+`R59` 10 kΩ → GND.
+A 5 V HPD arrives at the GPIO as
-$5\text{ V} \times \frac{6.8}{10 + 6.8} = 2.02\text{ V}$.
-HDMI requires a source
+$5\text{ V} \times \frac{10}{15.1} = 3.31\text{ V}$ — inside the P4's
-to see **≥ 2.4 V** on HPD.
-2.02 V is below that, and it is also below a comfortable $V_{IH}$ for a 3.3 V GPIO ($0.7 \times 3.3 = 2.31\text{ V}$), so GPIO 25 may not read it reliably either.

-The previous audit recorded this as "≈2.02 V for safe input to GPIO 25" — safe for the pin, but the same node is the HPD line the source has to detect, and that is the constraint that binds.

-**Action:** re-proportion for roughly 2.7–3.0 V — e.g. `R16` 4.7 kΩ / `R17`
-6.8 kΩ gives 2.96 V, still inside the P4's tolerance with `D5` clamping.
+tolerance, so `D5`'s deletion is acceptable here (`D4` still clamps the connector side; the divider bounds the GPIO node).

+**What was lost:** the board can no longer assert HPD at all — the divider is a 15.1 kΩ pull-*down*, and no path from `HDMI-5V` to `HDMI-HPD` remains (`HDMI-5V`'s instance count dropped accordingly).
+The two use cases now differ:

+* **Plugged into a TV or AVR input** (board acts as a source): the sink asserts HPD; sensing it is correct.
+The new circuit is complete for this — and CEC works regardless of HPD.
+* **Plugged into a source's output** (board emulates a display): the source waits for HPD ≥ 2.4 V that this board can no longer produce; most sources will not talk — CEC included — until it appears.

+**Action:** confirm which use the product intends and annotate the sheet.
+If source-side use is wanted, add a firmware-switchable assert path (transistor pull to `HDMI-5V`, ≥ 2.4 V under the 15.1 kΩ divider load) alongside the sensing divider.
+Rework 7.

-### 2.6 PCA9306 pin 1 / pin 2 assignment — **[verify]**
+### 2.6 PCA9306 pin 1 / pin 2 assignment — **[CLOSED 2026-08-15 — symbol is correct]**

-The `U7` symbol places `GND` on pin 1 and `VREF1` on pin 2.
-TI's PCA9306
+The `U7` symbol places `GND` on pin 1 and `VREF1` on pin 2, and the earlier audit suspected TI's datasheet had them the other way round.
-datasheet has these the other way round.
-If the symbol is wrong, the board ties **`VREF1` to ground and `GND` to +3V3** — the translator would not conduct, and the 3.3 V rail would be shorted through the part's ground pin.

-I could not confirm the datasheet pinout from here, and unlike §2.1 there is no internal evidence in the drawing either way.
-Given that the HDMI connector symbol on the same sheet *is* mislabelled, it is worth ten minutes.

-**Action:** check `U7`'s pin 1/2 against the TI datasheet for the DCU package.
+**Checked against TI's datasheet (SCPS113, Pin Functions table) on 2026-08-15:** GND = 1, VREF1 = 2, SCL1 = 3, SDA1 = 4, SDA2 = 5, SCL2 = 6,
+VREF2 = 7, EN = 8 — the symbol matches on every pin.
+The suspicion was wrong;
+recorded in §4.

+Rev 08-15 also added `R42` 200 kΩ biasing `EN`/`VREF2` to `+3V3`, which is
+exactly TI's reference circuit. `U7` is now correct in full — nothing left to do.

-### 2.7 The nRF24 antenna port goes nowhere — **[confirmed]**
+### 2.7 The nRF24 antenna — **[RESOLVED 2026-08-15 on the schematic]**

-The RF chain `ANT1`/`ANT2` → `L2`/`L3`/`L4` → `C22` ends at a net labelled
+As of rev 2026-08-12 the RF chain ended at a net labelled `50Ohm` with nothing attached and no statement of intent.
-`50Ohm` with **nothing attached** — no U.FL/IPEX connector, no chip antenna, no antenna component of any kind on the sheet.
-The matching network terminates in an open net label.

-If the intent is a PCB trace antenna defined only in layout, that needs to be stated on the schematic and the trace needs a designed impedance and keep-out;
-if it is a connector or chip antenna, the part is simply missing.

-**Action:** decide the antenna and put it on the schematic — or resolve §5 first, since that may delete the question.
+**Status 2026-08-15: the sheet now reads "A PCB Trace antenna will be used here"** at the 50 Ω port, behind the unchanged matching network (`L2`/`L3`/`L4`, `C20`–`C23`, now with a 1 pF `C23` shunt at the port).
+That is exactly what the item asked for — the intent is on the drawing and will reproduce.

+**Hand-off to layout:** the trace must be designed at 50 Ω with a ground keep-out (Nordic's quarter-wave meander from nAN400-03 is the usual reference), and its placement should maximise distance from the C6's antenna (§5 finding 5, BOM §2).
+Re-open this only if the layout omits that.

 ### 2.8 The P4 cannot enter serial download mode — **[confirmed, blocking]**